bshepherdson/fcc/portable/README.md

 - It can generate a lot of the stack accessing code for you based on a JSON data description of the stack effect, handling casts and so on.

-The optimized assembly output is very nicely optimized and generally all temporary values live in registers.
+The `-O2` assembly output is very nicely optimized and generally all temporary values live in registers.

 ## Portability